 MRI: Magnetic Resonance Imaging

-Michigan Resonance Imaging is please to provide MRI services at Crittenton Hospital and surrounding area locations.
-Magnetic resonance imaging is a radiation free, non-invasive procedure that uses strong magnetic fields to create pictures of body tissues.
-MRIs can be ordered for diagnosis on virtually every body part.
+Magnetic Resonance Imaging is a radiation-free, non-invasive procedure that uses strong magnetic fields to create images of body tissues.
+MRIs are used for diagnosis on nearly every area of the body.
 The MRI scan typically lasts 30-45 minutes.
-Some new MRI applications that we perform include Breast MRI, for high risk breast cancer patients, and Cardiac MRI.

 The Department of Radiology offers Fluoroscopic examinations.
 Fluoroscopy involves viewing anatomy during a motility procedure, like a barium studies, allowing the Radiologist to view the procedure as a “motion picture”.
 This includes studies such as upper GI, lower GI, and esophagrams.
 This modality can also be utilized with intravenous contrast media injections into vessels to assess interruptions of blood flow.
 Fluoro studies are performed at the main hospital and Crittenton Barclay Imaging Center.
 A physician’s request or referral is needed.